mongodb/docs/source/includes/fact-sharded-cluster-components.rst

   sharded cluster. :binary:`~bin.mongos` can support :ref:`hedged reads <mongos-hedged-reads>` to minimize latencies.

-- :doc:`config servers </core/sharded-cluster-config-servers>`: Config
+- :ref:`config servers <sharding-config-server>`: Config
   servers store metadata and configuration settings for the cluster.
-As of MongoDB 3.4, config servers must be deployed as a replica set (CSRS).
+Config servers must be deployed as a replica set (CSRS).